bruce-ricard/core-values-faq/README.md

 Keep in mind, we have intentionally omitted the answers to these questions.

+### Meta
+* Am I allowed to contribute to this FAQ?
+Can I share my own ideas?

 ### Pairing
 * Why do we pair?
 Why is it valuable to the team?
 Why is it valuable to me?
 * Why do we rotate so frequently?